codio-templates/processing-demo/.guides/content/Printing-the-Meal-1-57d6.md

 * Main course - roast chicken, mashed potatoes, and salad.
 * Dessert - chocolate cake

 Change your code to reflect this meal.
-Also, add the `print_meal` method even though it has not yet been declared.
+Also, add the `printMeal` instance method even though it has not yet been declared.

 ```java
     //add code below this line